-17 Describe the legal and regulatory capital adequacy requirements for banks.
+15 Describe the legal and regulatory capital adequacy requirements for banks.
 Must banks make contingent capital arrangements?

 Since January 2014, credit institutions have been subject to CRD IV and the capital requirement regulation.
 Banks are therefore required to comply with the prescribed liquidity coverage ratio (LCR) and report it to the Luxembourg authorities on a monthly basis.
 The LCR compares the stock of high-quality liquid assets held by the banks with the total net cash outflows expected over the next 30 days.
-This requirements aims to ensure that banks maintain enough liquid assets to survive for 30 days in a stress scenario, as specified by the CSSF.
-Until the LCR becomes binding in 2015, the old liquidity ratio of at least 30 per cent still applies.
-The Luxembourg parliament has now prepared the bill 6660 aiming at transposing the capital requirements of Directive 2013/36/EU (CRD IV) into Luxembourg law and is anticipating a rapid adoption.
+This requirement aims to ensure that banks maintain enough liquid assets to survive for 30 days in a stress scenario, as specified by the CSSF.
+On 23 July 2015, Luxembourg adopted a law transposing these capital requirements in compliance with the 1 January 2016 deadline under Directive 2013/36/EU (CRD IV).

-Owing to the CRD IV package the current capital adequacy requirements in place will undergo certain changes.
-Currently, banks must have total capital of at least 8 per cent of risk-weighted assets (RWAs).
-Whereas this percentage does not change under CRD IV, the minimum requirement for Tier 1 capital is, however, increased from 4 per cent to 6 per cent, and the minimum requirement for common equity Tier 1 (CET 1) is increased from 2 per cent to 4.5 per cent.
-CRD IV also tightens the definition of common equity, and the definition of what amounts to Tier 2 capital is simplified with all subcategories (such as upper Tier 2 and lower Tier 2) removed; the concept of Tier 3 capital is abolished.
-In line with Basel III, CRD IV creates five new capital buffers: the capital conservation buffer, the countercyclical buffer, the systemic risk buffer, the global systemic institutions buffer and the other systemic institutions buffer.
-The capital conservation buffer is designed to ensure that firms build up capital buffers outside periods of stress that can be drawn down as losses are incurred.
-A capital conservation buffer of 2.5 per cent, comprising CET 1, is established above the regulatory minimum capital requirement The bank-specific countercyclical capital buffer will require banks to build up a buffer of capital during periods of excessive credit growth.
-The countercyclical capital buffer rate to be set by the CSSF must be between o per cent and 2.5 per cent of the RWAs of firms that have credit exposure in Luxembourg, unless the CSSF considers, in the light of its economic conditions, that the countercyclical capital buffer rate should exceed 2.5 per cent.
-Banks that fail to meet the capital conservation buffer or the countercyclical capital buffer will be subject to constraints on discretionary distributions of earnings.
+Hence, banks must have total capital of at least 8 per cent of riskweighted assets (RWAs).
+Following the transposition of CRD IV, the minimum requirement for Tier 1 capital has been increased from 4 per cent to 6 per cent, and the minimum requirement for common equity Tier 1 (CET 1) has been increased from 2 per cent to 4.5 per cent.
+CRD IV has also tightened the definition of common equity, and the definition of what amounts to Tier 2 capital has been simplified with all subcategories (such as upper Tier 2 and lower Tier 2) removed; the concept of Tier 3 capital has also been abolished.
+In line with Basel III, CRD IV has created five new capital buffers: the capital conservation buffer, the countercyclical buffer, the systemic risk buffer, the global systemic institutions buffer and the other systemic institutions buffer.
+The capital conservation buffer has been designed to ensure that firms build up capital buffers outside periods of stress that can be drawn down as losses are incurred.
+A capital conservation buffer of 2.5 per cent, comprising CET 1, has been established above the regulatory minimum capital requirement.
+The bank-specific countercyclical capital buffer requires banks to build up a buffer of capital during periods of excessive credit growth.
+The countercyclical capital buffer rate set by the CSSF as from 1 January 2016 is, according to CSSF Regulation 15-04, 0 per cent of RWAs of firms that have credit exposure in Luxembourg, but it may reconsider this rate if the financial conditions in Luxembourg were to change significantly.
+Banks that fail to meet the capital conservation buffer or the countercyclical capital buffer are subject to constraints on discretionary distributions of earnings.
 Luxembourg is able to apply systemic risk buffers of 1 per cent to 3 per cent for all exposures and up to 5 per cent for domestic and third-country exposures without having to seek prior approval from the Commission - it will be able to impose even higher buffers with prior approval from the Commission.
-If Luxembourg decides to impose a buffer of up to 3 per cent for all exposures, the buffer has to be set equally on all exposures located within the EU.
+If Luxembourg decided to impose a buffer of up to 3 per cent for all exposures, the buffer would have to be set equally for all exposures located within the EU.